Cybersecurity Testing in 2026: Impact of AI

 Example 1: Darktrace ActiveAI Security Platform

-Darktrace is a cybersecurity company that offers solutions using artificial intelligence to identify and respond in real time fast enough to combat the cyber threat.
+Darktrace is a cybersecurity company that offers solutions using artificial intelligence to identify and respond in real-time fast enough to combat cyber threats.
 Darktrace’s AI platform works to learn what ‘normal’ looks like in a network.
 Should the AI see that something sketchy is going on, it will set off an alert and may execute a response to curb the menace.

 For instance, Darktrace’s AI observed a data exfiltration attack that was being carried out slowly and quietly over time as hackers were trying to steal sensitive information.
 The AI detected the unusual data transfers and disabled the hacked system before any further damage could be done.